Réal Cloutier

 Réal Cloutier (born July 30, 1956) is a Canadian former professional ice hockey player.
 Cloutier spent five prolific seasons as a winger in the World Hockey Association (WHA) with the Quebec Nordiques.
-After the WHA folded, he played an additional five seasons in the National Hockey League (NHL), still at a point-a-game scoring pace, with the Quebec Nordiques and the Buffalo Sabres.
+In his rookie season as a professional, he scored 26 goals in 63 games.
+He proceeded to reach his prime over the next couple of seasons, which started with scoring 60 goals in his sophomore season in 1975.
+The next season saw him score 66 goals with 75 assists to record a career-high 114 total points as the Nordiques advanced all the way to the Avco Cup Finals.
+In 17 postseason games that year, he scored 14 goals and had 27 total points as Quebec won their only championship.
+Cloutier recorded two further 100-point seasons (which included a career-high 75 goals in 1978-79) prior to the team being absorbed into the National Hockey League (NHL) in 1979; in 369 total games in the WHA, he had 566 total points.
+He scored 42 goals in 67 games in the first season in the NHL in 1979-80 before injuries hindered him in his next two seasons with the team that saw him score 80 combined goals in his last three seasons with Quebec.
+He was traded to the Buffalo Sabres in 1983, but troubles with ice time saw him score 24 total goals in 81 games over two years.

 Playing career

 As a youth, Cloutier played in four consecutive Quebec International Pee-Wee Hockey Tournaments from 1966 to 1969, with a minor ice hockey team from Orsainville, Quebec City.

-Touted as one of the most promising prospects in the history of the Quebec Major Junior Hockey League, Cloutier played junior hockey for the Quebec Remparts, leading his team to back to back Memorial Cup finals in 1973 and 1974.
+Nicknamed "Buddy" and touted as one of the most promising prospects in the history of the Quebec Major Junior Hockey League, Cloutier played junior hockey for the Quebec Remparts, leading his team to back-to-back Memorial Cup finals in 1973 and 1974.
 His final season with the Remparts saw him score 216 points to lead the team in scoring.

 In 1974, the National Hockey League (NHL) made a brief exception to allow teenagers to play, but Cloutier signed with the Quebec Nordiques of the World Hockey Association (WHA) and made an immediate impact in his 1974–75 rookie season.
 He scored 26 goals and helped the Nordiques to the AVCO Cup finals.

 The next season saw Cloutier break into stardom, as he scored 60 goals to begin a streak of four seasons of at least 56 goals.
 In 1976–77 season, he scored 66 goals and 141 points to lead the WHA in scoring, adding 14 goals and 13 assists in 17 playoff games to lead the Nordiques to their only AVCO Cup championship.
 His best goal scoring season came in the WHA's final season of 1978–79, when he scored 75 goals, at the time the third highest total in the combined WHA and NHL professional history, behind Bobby Hull (77 goals, 1974–75 WHA season) and Phil Esposito (76 goals, 1970–71 NHL season).